 Despite the strong increase in the modal share of cycling in major European cities, the subject of cycling under the influence of alcohol and drugs does not seem to have attracted enough attention from researchers and authorities.
 Recent scientific studies are almost non-existent, alcohol control is very limited and the relative legislation has not been adequately adapted.
-In most cases, the alcohol limit allowed is the same as that applicable for motorists (0,5g of alcohol per liter of blood).
+In most cases, the alcohol limit allowed is the same as that applicable for motorists (0,5 g of alcohol per liter of blood).
 Fines can be different or not.
-In England, the maximum fine for cycling under the influence of drugs or drunkenness is £1.000, which is also the fine for 'lack of attention' when riding a bicycle.
-The maximum fine for cycling is £2.500 and concerns 'dangerous driving'.
+In England, the maximum fine for cycling under the influence of drugs or drunkenness is £ 1.000, which is also the fine for 'lack of attention' when riding a bicycle.
+The maximum fine for cycling is £ 2.500 and concerns 'dangerous driving'.
 British cyclists reserve the right to refuse alcohol checks.
 In Belgium, the police have the right to withdraw the driving license of drunk cyclists.
 The Netherlands is one of the least alcohol consuming countries in the European Union.
-However, a recent study by the Dutch Road Safety Institute (SWOV, 2015) found that 68% of cyclists who cycle out in the evening are under the influence of alcohol, while the fine is only $140 \in$ .
+However, a recent study by the Dutch Road Safety Institute (SWOV, 2015) found that 68% of cyclists who cycle out in the evening are under the influence of alcohol, while the fine is only 140 $\in$ .

-Within the aforementioned context, the present study aims to present the results of a questionnaire survey among OECD countries focusing on the collection of information about rules and data and a quantitative survey among cyclists in Paris both concerning driving a bicycle under the influence of alcohol and drugs ("Cycling Under Influence" - CUI).
-The surveys were conducted within the framework of the Velivr' research project, carried out by the French Institute of Science and Technology for Transport, Planning and Networks (IFSTTAR) and the National Technical University of Athens (NTUA) for the French Interministerial Delegate for Road Safety.
+Within the aforementioned context, the present study aims to present the results of a questionnaire survey focusing on the collection of information about rules and data concerning driving a bicycle under the influence of alcohol and drugs ("Cycling Under Influence" - CUI).
+The survey was performed within the framework of the Velivr' research project, funded by the Interministerial Delegate for Road Safety (Délégation à la Sécurité Routière - DSR) of the French Ministry of the Interior and carried out by the French Institute of Science and Technology for Transport, Planning and Networks (IFSTTAR) and the National Technical University of Athens (NTUA).